meddlin/thekove/README.md

 # thekove
-A personal blog site built with Meteor.js.
-No React, no Angular, and not much craziness.
-Just Meteor and a couple basic packages.
+A personal blog site built with Meteor.js and Blaze UI.

+## Getting Started
+### Environment Variables
+Upon first startup, the server is expecting a couple things:
+- defaultUserEmail
+- defaultUserPassword

+These are already set in the ```settings-dev.json``` located in the project root.

+### SiteContents
+You can find most "author-defined", static content I'm using for [http://meddlin.net](meddlin.net) at ```\ui\content\content-config.js```.
+This is a naive implementation of a JSON object used to place this conent around the site instead of having the content dumped directly into the HTML.
+Start replacing/deleting content here if you're using this project as a boiler-plate.

+## Other Comments
-## Isn't it overkill?
+### Isn't it overkill?
 Perhaps it is...but that's what personal projects are for, right?

-## Really...Blaze?!
-Why no React, Angular, or <js-framework>?
-I respect the efforts of those frameworks, but I'm not convinced they've really hit home with what we need for what the web is becoming.
-Blaze is integrated well with Meteor (for now), is easy enough to pick up, doesn't require new tooling, doesn't force weird source code mixing (staring at you, jsx), and I already knew it.
-That's about it.
+### Why Blaze?
+React, Angular, or ```<insert-fav-framework.js>``` are all great choices, but this project is supposed to be something I could pick up quickly and easily hack out a "solution" for whatever I need.
+Blaze offers this level of simplicity.
+There's little concern for performance, "scaling", etc. because ...it's a blog.